 Whatever social benefits you may derive from Facebook, it is merely a front for Facebook’s true purpose which is advertising.

-And that is why, I think, digital minimalism is only the first step to eventually giving up on social media altogether, and learning to use technology the way it was always meant to be used, for our benefit, not our enslavement.
+And that is why, I think, digital minimalism is only the first step to eventually giving up on social media altogether.
+The goal is learning to use technology the way it was always meant to be used, for our benefit, not our enslavement.